Sara Seager belongs to the generation of scientists who made exoplanets feel ordinary enough to study and strange enough to keep chasing.

 Seager's own professional biography frames her present research around biosignature gases and the search for life.
 That detail matters because it shows continuity.
 She did not help stabilize exoplanet science and then leave the frontier behind.
 She kept dragging it toward its most ambitious target.

 Her work on mission concepts, from ASTERIA to Starshade-related efforts and Venus investigations, also reveals the range of her career.
-She is not only a theorist.
-She works in the zone where scientific imagination meets engineering, funding, and institutional patience.
+She is a theorist who also works in the zone where scientific imagination meets engineering, funding, and institutional patience.

 That mixture helps explain why she has remained central as the field matured.
 Some scientists become attached to the first breakthrough phase and then look dated when the infrastructure changes.
 Seager kept helping design the infrastructure.